devstress/FLINK.NET/.copilot/quality-rules.md

   - Incremental builds masking warnings (always use clean builds)
   - Missing analyzer rule sets or configurations
   - Environment-specific path or dependency issues
+  - **BEFORE COMMIT**: Run clean builds for all solutions and verify the same warnings appear locally as in CI.
+If warnings differ, fix your local setup first.

 ### Rule #1: Clean Build Requirement (FUNDAMENTAL)
 **VIOLATION = IMMEDIATE REJECTION**